MoSanogo/profiles/README.md

 8. /api/comments/comment_likes/ or /api/comments/comment_likes/<comment_like_pk> ; Accepted Methods=["HEAD","GET"] and Content_Type : Application/json ;

- NB: As every project needs improvement .This project could enhance using a python grapgql server to resolve complexe relationship between different entities or models for complexes routhing .Graph technology is the cutting edge of web server technology and it's the best solution for implementing a complexe routing web technology in my humble opinion.
+ NB: As every project needs improvement .This project could enhance using a python grapghQL server to resolve complexe relationship between different entities or models for complexes routhing .GraphQL technology is the cutting edge of web server technology and it's the best solution for implementing a complexe routing web technology in my humble opinion.